ramzeez88/LEMA-AI/README.md

 Reqirements :
 Windows 10/11 OS,
-cuda enabled device with cuda 12.1 support,
-Visual Studio Build Tools 2022 Community (Desktop Development with C++), conda installed for virtual environments management, pytorch with cuda installed from https://pytorch.org/get-started/locally/, llama-cpp-python (min Version: 0.2.75), fasterWhisper,
+cuda enabled device with cuda 12.1 support, install CUDNN from https://developer.nvidia.com/cudnn , Visual Studio Build Tools 2022 (Desktop Development with C++ ticked and installed), conda installed for virtual environments management, pytorch with cuda installed from https://pytorch.org/get-started/locally/ (I use python 3.11), llama-cpp-python (min Version: 0.2.75 , whl file can be downloaded from their releases page), fasterwhisper,
-OpenVoice from this repo,
+OpenVoice from this repo https://github.com/myshell-ai/OpenVoice/tree/main and the checkpoints can be downloaded from https://myshell-public-repo-host.s3.amazonaws.com/openvoice/checkpoints_1226.zip then extracted to checkpoints folder,